Manage Your Chi Not Your Time

 Chinese teas like oolong from Taiwan is far healthier than coffee, and makes one less anxious and less in the ‘head’.
-This is why Zen monks drink it even before meditation.
+This is why Zen monks drink it even before – or even during. – meditation.

 Intermittent walks during the day

 Importance of creating space in which to work: where you are inspired to work.
 Rituals can always be useful.
-For example Im mored focused when working from the family library.
+For example Im more focused when working from the family library.

 Endeavour to raise awareness in your day: learn presence moment to moment.
-Breathe mindfully, listen to the sounds around you, be aware of the weight of your body on the. seat and keep your eyes open.
+Breathe mindfully, listen to the sounds around you, be aware of the weight of your body on the seat and maintain your visual awareness.
 You can do this in your workroom, your garden or in a car.

 Monitor your mind diet: less Hollywood junk, less mainstream media fear and sensationalism.
+Fear can negatively affect your energy and immune system.
 Focus more on books or long form articles you will feel much calmer.